Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Adam Avery established Avery Brewing back in 1993, and the Boulder-based venue has been growing steadily ever since.
-In fact, it recently moved to a new larger location in the Gunbarrel area, which offers 30 beers on tap plus a restaurant that serves comfort f00d-style cuisine, including vegetarian and gluten-free items.
-I’s best known for its big alcohol beers, like the Old Jubilation Ale with an 8.3 percent ABV, and a Halloween beer, the Mephistopheles’ Stout at 17.1 percent ABV.
-Some of their more popular brews that are frequently found on draft include the White Rascal Belgian-Style Wheat and The Maharaja Imperial IPA, although Avery also experiments with various methods and flavors to produce some great limited edition creations, like the Rumpkin, a pumpkin ale aged in fine fresh rum barrels.
+In fact, it moved to a new larger location in the Gunbarrel area, which offers 30 beers on tap plus a restaurant that serves comfort f00d-style cuisine, including vegetarian and gluten-free items.
+It’s best known for its big alcohol beers, like the Old Jubilation Ale with an 8.3 percent ABV, and a Halloween beer, the Mephistopheles’ Stout at 17.1 percent ABV.
+Some of their more popular brews that are frequently found on draft include the White Rascal Belgian-Style Wheat and The Maharaja Imperial IPA, although Avery also experiments with various methods and flavors to produce some limited edition creations, like the Rumpkin, a pumpkin ale aged in fine fresh rum barrels.
 Free tours, in both the guided and self-guided varieties, are available every day.

 Left Hand Brewing opened up in 1993 and it’s a consistent winner at the Great American Beer Fest, with favorites like the Fade to Black, Black Jack Porter and Sawtooth Ale.
 From light to dark, mild to bold, this Longmont brewery’s handcrafted beers are quite diverse, meaning there is something for just about every taste.
-The Sawtooth Ale is the flagship brew, though we highly recommend the Milk Stout Nitro, a smooth stout with notes of brown sugar, vanilla cream, roasted coffee and chocolate,.
+The Sawtooth Ale is the flagship brew, though we highly recommend the Milk Stout Nitro, a smooth stout with notes of brown sugar, vanilla cream, roasted coffee and chocolate.
 If you’re in the area, you can visit the tasting room any day of the week to sample these beers and many others.
-Free guided tours of the brewery offer a close up look at the behind-the-scenes action too.
+Free guided tours of the brewery offer a close-up look at the behind-the-scenes action too.

 Over on the other side of the state in Grand Junction, Kannah Creek Brewing Company is a locally owned and operated neighborhood brewpub that’s been open since 2005.
-It features a wide range of styles, including award-winning craft brews like Standing Wave Pale Ale and Lands End Amber, from blondes to pales, stouts and porters.
+It features a wide range of styles, including award-winning craft brews like Standing Wave Pale Ale and Lands End Amber, from blondes to pales, stouts, and porters.
 The warm and inviting brewery is also a fantastic spot to enjoy a night out on the town.
 Along with seven mainstay taps like Lands End Amber, a German-style Altbier, a number of seasonal options, such as the Cherry Bourbon Barrel Brown with chocolate and cherry notes, make an appearance, so that nearly every type of palate is sure to be pleased.
-The brewery recently expanded to a 12,000-square-foot state-of-th- art 30 barrel production facility, Edgewater, in the south part of downtown Grand Junction – tours are available, but be sure to call in advance.
+The brewery expanded to a 12,000-square-foot state-of-the-art 30 barrel production facility, Edgewater, in the south part of downtown Grand Junction – tours are available, but be sure to call in advance.

 Odd13 Brewing in Lafayette celebrates its fourth anniversary in 2017 and has been called one of the hottest breweries in Denver right now.
-It’s known as the first to can a “hazy, fruity New England-style IPA” in Colorado, and is said to be poised to be a trendsetter in the state’s thriving craft scene.
+It’s known as the first to can a “hazy, fruity New England-style IPA” in Colorado, and is a trendsetter in the state’s thriving craft scene.
 Since opening in Old Town Lafayette in 2013, the business has grown two-fold every year – in fact, in 2015, they sold so much they actually couldn’t produce any more beer and had to invest in new equipment to up their capacity.
 The establishment now has a shiny new facility down the road from the tap house which hosts live music, trivia nights, and a host of other events.